theBenForce/logseq-plugin-my-highlights/docs/DEVELOPMENT.md

 Finally, load the plugin by opening the logseq plugins dialog and click "Load unpacked plugin" to the right of the Plugins/Themes tabs.
 Select this project's root directory and you should be good to go!

+> *Note*: If you don't see the option to load an unpacked plugin, check
+> in the "Settings" dialog, under "Advanced" to make sure you have
+> "Developer mode" enabled.